Welcome to the Office of the Registrar!

-Students have the right to request that the school refrain from disclosing some or all directory information and can do so by notifying the Registrar’s Office in writing on, or prior to, the first day of classes.
-Forms for this purpose are available in the Registrar’s Office and on the ARCOM website.
-Students who request that their directory information not be released should understand that this will prevent ARCOM from printing their name in certain publications (i.e. commencement program) or disclosing directory information requested by third parties including spouses and parents.
-In the event a refusal is not filed, ARCOM assumes that a student does not object to the release of the directory information designated.
-Request for non-disclosure will be honored by ARCOM for only one academic year; therefore, authorization to withhold directory information must be filed annually.
+Students have the right to request that the school refrain from disclosing some or all directory information and can do so by notifying the Registrar’s Office in writing.
+Forms for this purpose are available in the Registrar’s Office.
+Students who request that their directory information not be released should understand that this will prevent ACHE from printing their name in certain publications (i.e. commencement program) or disclosing directory information requested by third parties including spouses and parents.
+In the event a refusal is not filed, ACHE assumes that a student does not object to the release of the directory information designated.
+Request for non-disclosure will be honored by ACHE for only one academic year; therefore, authorization to withhold directory information must be filed annually.

 The following exceptions permit disclosure without consent: